 Think for example of pure HTML.
 You simply can not implement merge sort with HTML (add CSS and you can, haha!).
 Thus, HTML is not Turing complete.

 Now you might think you have to get clever to design a programming language capable of running any possible algorithm.
-Especially because most introductions to Turing completeness will throw a hole bunch of mathematics at you.
+Especially because most introductions to Turing completeness are pretty math heavy.
 However, most programming languages out there are Turing complete and if you were to create your own programming language you would probably make it Turing complete by accident.

 Yes, that means you can entirely implement Googles search algorithm with PowerPoint animations.

 That sounds crazy, right?
 How am I supposed to even... you know... make HTTP requests and so on.
 But that misses the point.
 Turing completeness is about something much deeper.
 Whether or not you can make HTTP requests or access the file system is not a property of the programming language itself.
 It's a question about the APIs that are provided with it.

 Let's dive a little bit deeper into what really distinguishes Turing complete and non-Turing complete programming languages.

 Consider the following programming language with only these syntax features:

 n = 1 + 1 loop n: # do something n times